Match Rules for Monday Night Pinball

 M8.01 - Request a Ruling

-Monday Night Pinball is a co-ed team league where each team has a host bar (AKA Venue), which serves as the team's "home."
-Once a week for the duration of the season, each team will compete against another team in their league, either at "home" or as the visiting team at their opponent's venue.
+Seattle Monday Night Pinball (generally referred to as just MNP) is a co-ed adult (21+) team league where each team has a host venue (such as a barcade or any other venue that has pinball and serves alcohol), which serves as the team's "home."
+Once a week for the duration of the season, each team will compete against another team in their league, either at "home" or as the visiting team at their opponent's home venue.
 Each team will score match points based on the results of the individual pinball games.
-At the end of each match, the team with the most points will record a win, while the other team will record a loss.
-League standings are determined based on a simple win/loss record then cumulative match points as the main tiebreaker.
+At the end of each match, the team with the most points will record a win, while the other team will record a loss; a match may also end in a tie, which will record a tie for each team.
+League standings are determined based on a simple win/loss/tie record with cumulative match points as the main tiebreaker.

 NOTE: For more information on league standings and rules related to playoffs, see League Rules for Monday Night Pinball.